-- Licensing of physician assistants. - Enhancing the competence of physician assistants. - Coordinating investigation and disciplinary processes. - Providing information and education regarding the Board or physician assistant professionals to California consumers. - Managing a diversion/monitoring program for physician assistants with alcohol/substance abuse problems.
+- Coordinating investigation and disciplinary processes. - Providing information and education regarding the Board or physician assistant professionals to California consumers. - Managing a diversion/monitoring program for physician assistants with alcohol/substance abuse problems.

 The Board also collaborates with others regarding legal and regulatory issues that involve physician assistant activities or the profession.
 Within the physician assistant profession, the Board establishes and maintains entry standards of qualification and conduct primarily through its authority to license.
-With over 17,000 licensed physician assistants, the Board regulates and establishes standards for physician assistant practice.
+With over 18,000 licensed physician assistants, the Board regulates and establishes standards for physician assistant practice.